Anchor at seaside.

 Asking to have links removed is the optimal solution unless either the webmaster in question is unwilling or unable to comply, or there are so many keyword anchor text links from many different domains that it’s not possible to have them removed in a reasonable timeframe.

 Google provides a tool for disavowing links that will stop the search engine algorithms from taking them into account at all.
-While Google will take use of this tool as a strong suggestion that links should not be taken into account, it reserves the right to ignore that suggestion, so making a concerted effort to have offending links removed altogether is by far the best option.
+While Google will consider the use of this tool a strong suggestion not to take links into account, it reserves the right to ignore that suggestion.
+Therefore, making a concerted effort to have offending links removed altogether is by far the best option.

 Going forward, SEOs and site owners will need to exercise more caution about how they distribute anchor text in their link building efforts.